ggeerraarrdd/geofinder/README.md

 ## Contributing

-TODO
+* TBD

 ## Acknowledgments

 * The distribution code for CS50's Finance problem served as a template for the app.
-* The documentions for the Google Maps Platform were a daily, often hourly, read.
+* The documentations for the Google Maps Platform were a daily, often hourly, read.
 * Too many StackOverflow [Q&As](https://meta.stackoverflow.com/questions/267822/if-stack-overflow-doesnt-have-threads-what-the-heck-should-they-be-called) and Medium articles to mention but a couple proved immensely useful in developing two key functions
   * [Offset Latitude and Longitude by some meters accurately - Reverse Haversine](https://gis.stackexchange.com/questions/411859/offset-latitude-and-longitude-by-some-meters-accurately-reverse-haversine)
   * [Algorithm for offsetting a latitude/longitude by some amount of meters](https://gis.stackexchange.com/questions/2951/algorithm-for-offsetting-a-latitude-longitude-by-some-amount-of-meters)